V-inaya-K/V-inaya-K/README.md

 # 💫 About Me:
-🌊Hi,I am Vinayak Shukla, currently a sophomore at NIEC.<br>⚡I'm Currently working on Deepfake Detection ML model with Multi lingua support.<br>🌟I'm Currently learning Android Development using Dart.<br>🌠Fun fact: I may be slow but never dissapooints.
+🌊Hi,I am Vinayak Shukla, currently a sophomore at NIEC.<br>⚡I'm Currently working on Deepfake Detection ML model with Multi lingual support.<br>🌟I'm Currently learning Android Development using Dart.<br>🌠Fun fact: I may be slow but never dissapooints.

 ## 🌐 Socials: